SecureScriptX/SecureScriptX/README.md

 - [Medium](https://medium.com/@stewart.rj.b)
 - [Twitter](https://twitter.com/I_Heart_DFIR)

-🔵 May the force be with you!🧙‍♂️✨
+🔵 May the force be with you! 🧙‍♂️✨